Mathematical theory of deep learning: Linear least-squares regression

 We start with the ridgeless case $\lambda=0$.
 The model $\Phi(\Bx,\Bw)=\Bx^\top\Bw$ is linear in both $\Bx$ and $\Bw$.
 In particular, $\Bw\mapsto \objF(\Bw)$ is a convex function by Exercise \ref{ex:quadraticobjective}.
 If $\BA$ is invertible, then $\objF$ has the unique minimizer $\Bw_*=\BA^{-1}\By$.
 If ${\rm rank}(\BA)=d$, then $\objF$ is strongly convex by Exercise \ref{ex:quadraticobjective}, and there still exists a unique minimizer.
 If however ${\rm rank}(\BA)<d$, then $\ker(\BA)\neq\{\Bnul\}$ and there exist infinitely many minimizers of $\objF$.
 To guarantee uniqueness, we consider the {\bf minimum norm solution}

-It's a standard result that $\Bw_*$ is well-defined and belongs to the span $\tilde H$ of the training points, e.g., \cite{doi:10.1137/1.9781611971484,demmel97,golub}.
+It is a standard result that $\Bw_*$ is well-defined and belongs to the span $\tilde H$ of the training points defined in \eqref{eq:tildeH}, e.g., \cite{doi:10.1137/1.9781611971484,demmel97,golub}.
 While one way to prove this is through the pseudoinverse (see Theorem \ref{thm:pseudoinverse}), we provide an alternative argument here, which can be directly extended to the infinite-dimensional case as discussed in Section \ref{sec:kernelreg} ahead.

 \begin{theorem} There is a unique minimum norm solution $\Bw_*\in\R^d$ in \eqref{eq:min2norm}.
 It lies in the subspace $\tilde H$, and is the unique minimizer of $\objF$ in $\tilde H$, i.e.

 \end{theorem}